THEjoezack/home-dashboard/readme.md

 ## TODO

-* Set up a build for flask
+* Set up Continuous Integration for www and api
-* Figure out where to host
-* Continuous Delivery pipeline
+* Set up Continuous Delivery for www and api
+* Set up linters?
+Popeye?
+* Update containers to not run as root
 * Move Flask to production webserver

 ## Why?